elbunuelo/code-challenge-1/README.md

 bin/rails server
 ```

+### Environment Variables

+GITHUB_KEY: Client id for the github app
+GITHUB_SECRET: Client secret for the github app
+FRONTEND_URL: Base url for the front end (e.g. http://localhost:3001)

 ## Front End

 The front end is composed by three main views that respond to four different